CITB is strongly committed to safeguarding all young people, adult learners and staff against harm, abuse and bullying/harassment.

 We are committed to reviewing our policy and practice at least annually.

-This policy was reviewed, approved and scheduled by Sarah Beale Chief Executive, CITB 30 September 2020.
+This policy was reviewed, approved and scheduled by Tim Balcon, CITB Chief Executive, 3 November 2021.